WesleyYep/Camera-based-landing-system/README.md

 - Setup a wireless hotspot from laptop or other device.
 This can be done either via command line (recommended) or through a mobile hotspot application
 - Connect a monitor and keyboard/mouse to the raspberry pi.
 Connect to the hotspot that you created.
 Can edit the wpa_supplicant file to ensure raspberry pi always automatically connects to your hotspot on startup
 - Make a note of the wlan ip address of the raspberry pi when connected to your hotspot
+- Create new Java Project in Eclipse (or other IDE)
+- Add the files from the DroneApplication folder into the root of the new project
+- Fix build path errors by adding required libraries plus OpenCV

 Image Processing System
 ------------